uidaholib/digital-collections-docs/content/metadata/02-metadata.md

 - For additional options not shown above, see [rightsstatements.org](https://rightsstatements.org/en/).
 - Example value: `http://rightsstatements.org/vocab/NoC-US/1.0/`

-### original file name
+### filename_original
-- Refers to either the collection of numbers and letters that designate its location within the Library or the original file name that may have been edited to fit our standards here at the Library.
+- Refers the original filename (typically of a born digital transferred file) that may have been edited to fit our standards here at the Library or has been renamed to match collection conventions.
+This can be useful for future work tracking issues or debugging problems.

 ------------